ObjectModules/deploy/[Mapping]-Spreading.md

 ```
 See that one mapping is doing a process making _a library_ which is concern to collect data to only related to the parameter to get it to become more specific _**Result**_.

-Another is doing a process of making a wider **_Query_** by examine to the one who is going to use it in related also to the parameter.
+Another is doing a process of making more specific **_Query_** by examine to the one who is going to use it in related also to the parameter.

 So both will be a different process but they work in related to the same parameter.
+So it will be a kind of _Symbiotic Processes_.

 ##Merging
 As you may guess this merging is the process of matching both of the employments.